 Lecture Planning

 Having determined who needs to be taught what, the course Assessor allocates specific lectures to individual instructors, engaging external lecturers where required.
-Instructors then use the required level of competence, recommended training aids and references shown in the Model Course to prepare a series of 40-minute lectures in Microsoft PowerPoint® format supported by hand-outs containing all appropriate references.
+Instructors then use the required level of competence, recommended training aids and references shown in the Model Course to prepare a series of lectures in Microsoft PowerPoint format supported by hand-outs containing all appropriate references.
 Each lecture ends with a list of key learning points.
-An allocation of 10 minutes should be made for questions.
+An allocation of time should be made for questions.

 Preparation of Test Papers

 Instructors responsible for each Module should prepare written test papers on what was taught with questions set at the appropriate level of difficulty based on the required level of competence.
 The IALA World-Wide Academy has developed a data-bank of questions from which formally-analysed test papers are compiled.
-Competent Authorities that have signed a training MoU with IALA will have the option of using test papers complied by the IALA World-Wide Academy for Level 1 courses delivered by an Accredited Training Organisation (see IALA Guideline G1100).
+Competent Authorities that have signed a training MoU with IALA will have the option of using test papers complied by the IALA World-Wide Academy for Level 1.1 courses delivered by an ATO (see IALA Guideline G1100).

 Documentation

 A record, based on Quality Management System principles should be maintained of training progress and results.
-A complete set of training documentation, together will training in its use, will be supplied to an Accredited Training Organisation whose Competent Authority has signed a training MoU with IALA.
+A complete set of training documentation, together with training in its use, will be supplied to an ATO whose Competent Authority has signed a training MoU with IALA.

 Training Feedback and Analysis